 for ever and ever.
 Amen.

 O Lord, our heavenly Father, almighty and everlasting God, you have brought us safely to the beginning of this day: Defend us by your mighty power, that we may not fall into sin nor run into any danger; and that, guided by your Spirit, we may do what is righteous in your sight; through Jesus Christ our Lord.
 Amen.

-Saturday after the Twenty-first Sunday after Pentecost, or the Twentieth Sunday after Trinity (Proper 25)
+Saturday after the Twenty-second Sunday after Pentecost, or the Twenty-first Sunday after Trinity (Proper 26)